 Since I started delivering photo seminars some years ago I have expanded the ways to share what I know.
 And here is an overview.

-Seminar drilling on the first evening of the seminar at Fitzroy Street in London
+Seminar drilling on the first evening of the seminar at Fitzroy Square in London

 Theory on first evening in Copenhagen